Paying back your student loan when you're self-employed

 For student loans in Wales, loan recipients can be on plan 1, plan 2, or have a postgraduate style or mortgage style loan.
 The governing body for Wales is Student Finance Wales.

 For student loans in Northern Ireland, loan recipients can either be on plan 1 or a mortgage style loan.
-The governing body for Northern Ireland is Finance NI.
+The governing body for Northern Ireland is Student Finance NI.

 Understanding how much you pay back each month